 When someone is drunk, they can experience dizziness, loss of coordination, poor decision making and a multitude of other things.
 While this may be fine in the short term, there are severe, physical consequences that can be associated with long-term alcohol abuse.
 Additionally, the short term effects of alcohol abuse should not be overlooked if the individual places themselves, or others, in immediate danger by operating a vehicle or engaging in any activity which requires high motor skills, concentration, or coordination.

 Chronic drinking can cause liver cancer, as the liver is only able to process around five units of alcohol (a couple pints of beer) a day.
 If the liver is overloaded with alcohol on a consistent basis, it is possible that it will respond with cirrhosis.
 Long-term alcohol abuse can damage the DNA in liver cells, thus resulting in cancerous cells developing.
 Additionally, excessive alcohol drinking can lead to mouth, throat, larynx, esophagus, breast and colorectal cancers.
+This is why some decide to smoke marijuana instead of drinking alcohol for their buzz there are many benefits to marijuana over alcohol but I digress.

 Health Issues Related to Blood Flow